The Lavelier Microphone for On Location Interviews

 So the third one is cardio mode and it gives the best quality of audio, it's meant for podcasting or for recording voiceovers and it will only be recording the audio from right in front of the microphone right above where obviously the mute button is.
 So if you switch it to cardio mode and you speak right in front of the microphone, you do well.

 But if you speak and from behind the microphone, it's very weak.
 So you want to be able to be up nice and close at a standard distance away from your microphone.
 And if you're doing screen casts, I would recommend using the cardio mode because it gives the richest quality of audio.
-But of course you can't really tell until you set up your studio and do a little quick recording and see if you like the sound.
+But of course, you can't really tell until you set up your studio and do a little quick recording and see if you like the sound.

 And so you can place the blue yeti right in the middle and I will capture both your audio and the person that you are interviewing.
 If there are people on the left and right, technically speaking, it won't be capturing that audio but you could always see if it does or not.
 But it's going to be pretty noisy if you're trying to capture all for directions.

 So it's probably best not to do that.
 So there's four patterns to the blue yeti and basically it's kind of difficult to show you the difference because it all depends on your own studio environment.
-But I'd recommend either trying the stereo or the cardio this pattern.
-And of course you're going to have to check your gain and see which you like the most.
+But I'd recommend either trying the stereo or the cardio pattern.
+And of course, you're going to have to check your gain and see which you like the most.

 I've been trying it quite a bit and I haven't really found the one that I really like yet and when I do I market on the microphone so I can always get back to that setting.
 So there you go.
 Maybe we should actually talk a little bit more about all those types of things like gain and just so they understand it a little bit more, so do better because at some point we're going to have to talk about editing your sound and making the best it can be in terms of your videos.